learning2hash/learning2hash.github.io/tutorial.md

 print(mean_precision)
 </pre>

 The above code will produce a mean precision@10 of 0.43 across all of the 600 queries.
-On average, given a list of 10 returned images, 40% of those will be relevant to the query.
-This is not bad performance, especially since the hyperplanes were generated randomly!
+This means that, on average, given a list of 10 returned images, 40% of those will be relevant to the query.
+This is reasonable performance, especially since the hyperplanes were generated randomly!
 We now investigate how learning the hyperplanes (i.e. learning to hash) can afford a much higher level or retrieval effectiveness.

 _Acknowledgement:_ Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).